Yulduz09/study/README.md

 # study
-this repo is for studi
+# this repo is for study.